 Since those early pioneering days, there have been vast changes in technology and how the legal profession can take advantage of these technologies.
 Adkins remains one of the country's leading independent legal technology consultants and is the expert in case and matter management systems.
 He has focused much of his consulting on the plethora of case, matter, and practice management systems and has written two books on the subject.
 He has published many articles and made dozens of presentations at the national, regional, state, and local levels.

 In 1997, Adkins established the Legal Technology Institute at the University of Florida Levin College of Law and became the director and primary consultant.
 He has personally consulted with more than 350 law firms, legal departments, courts, law schools, government agencies, and legal companies.
 He was also the chair of the ABA TECHSHOW in 2000 and 2001, and the co-chair of the LegalTech Conferences from 2000 to 2007.

-After 13 years of consulting through the UF College of Law, Adkins has returned to his private consulting practice, providing the same independent consulting services and expert witness services as he has since 1989.
-The Legal Technology Institute is now a part of Adkins Consulting Group, based in Florida.
+After 13 years of consulting through the UF Levin College of Law, Adkins returned to his private consulting practice and the Legal Technology Institute became a part of Adkins Consulting Group LLC, based in Florida.

 Adkins also served as the Chief Information Officer for Steptoe & Johnson PLLC, based in Bridgeport, WV, taking a sabatical from consulting.
 During his four-year tenure as CIO, Adkins helped the firm grow technologically from 220 attorneys in 10 offices (4 states) to 350+ attorneys in 15 offices (6 states), with a total of almost 1,000 users.
 He also helped transition the firm from several manual procedures (multiple applications and multiple different processes) that took an extraordinary amount of time with multiple new and innovative technologies.
 He also worked closely with the firm leadership to implement better cybersecurity policies, procedures, and protection.